karlhorky/node-colors/README.md

 ## Usage

-if you run index.js give you a response whit a random color
+if you run index.js it will give you a response whit a random color

 if you want to use your own colors just type the color and the luminocity as arguments